Pieter Bruegel the Elder (The Netherlands, 1525 – 1569), The Harvesters, 1565, oil on wood, 46 x 53 inches. Metropolitan Museum of Art, New York

-Each explains a central characteristic of painting that developed during the Renaissance resulting in artworks appearing naturalistic or extremely life-like in their appearance.
-Since these techniques for making images were used by artists for several centuries leading up to the modern era, we must understand their role in image making in order to understand why it was such a big deal when modern artists began to break these visual rules and pushed back against the expectation of naturalistic and illusionistic images that usually featured an important historical event, a person of national importance or a religious subject.

 The four terms are: chiaroscuro, foreshortening, linear perspective and atmospheric perspective.
+Each video explains a central characteristic of painting that developed during the Renaissance and remained in use until the modern era resulting in artworks appearing naturalistic or extremely life-like in their appearance.
+Since these techniques for making images were used by artists for several centuries leading up to the modern era, we must understand their role in image making in order to understand why it was such a major shift when modern artists began to break these visual rules and pushed back against the expectation of naturalistic and illusionistic images that usually featured an important historical event, a person of national importance or a religious subject.

 For each term, in your notes, write down a short definition in your own words of what the term means and how it functions or what it does within a painting.
-Use the week #1 powerpoint where slides #2 – #12 review these terms.
+Use the week #1 powerpoint slides 2 – 12 to review the use and meaning of these terms.